Bradylus/Minecraft/schematics/README.md

 instructions.

-## Sugar Cane Farm (lite version)
+## Starter Sugar Cane Farm

-This is a Piston/BUD based sugar cane farm that requires only overworld resources.
+This is a Piston/BUD based sugar cane farm that requires only overworld resources for the early game.

 The TL;DR is: if you have enough gold to build a batch of powered rails, or have tons of iron, build either of the [Sugar Cane Farm 2x16 (BUD, no slime)](https://endingcredits.github.io/litematic-viewer/?remote-url=https%3A%2F%2Fgithub.com%2FBradylus%2FMinecraft%2Fraw%2Frefs%2Fheads%2Fmain%2Fschematics%2FSugar%2520Cane%2520Farm%25202x16%2520%28BUD%2C%2520no%2520slime%29.litematic)